Thinking Of Getting An Accountant? – Here Are The Top Questions To Ask When Hiring One

 When asking for experience, don’t get blown away by big names.
 What you’re looking for are companies that are in similar positions to yourself.

 Let’s go back to our earlier examples.
-Both Jerry and Gary ask the same accountant firm about their experience and were wowed with a whole portfolio of existing companies that they had helped grow over the years.
+Both Jerry and Gary asked the same accountant firm about their experience and were wowed with a whole portfolio of existing companies that they had helped grow over the years.

 For Jerry, who is looking to grow from his current position, this is exactly what he needs to hear.
 They have exact knowledge and experience working with similar companies who have faced the same problems.
 This is great for putting Jerry at ease and making the firm a great choice for him.